Westmount: Provincial and Federal

 Throughout Quebec, Westmount is known as an overwhelmingly Liberal riding, both federally and provincially.

 On the federal level, Westmount is represented in the Notre-Dame-de-Grâce—Westmount riding.
-The riding was won by Marc Garneau in the 2015 federal election.
+The riding was won by Anna Gainey in the 2023 federal byelections.

 Provincially, the city is represented in the riding of Westmount–Saint-Louis by MNA Jennifer Maccarone of the Quebec Liberal Party.

 Sports

 Westmount was home of the Montreal Arena, the third arena in history to be built specifically for hockey.
 It was the home rink for the Montreal Wanderers, one of the great teams of the early hockey era, as well as the legendary Montreal Canadiens.
 The arena burned down in 1918, causing the Wanderers to disband.